chef-boneyard/partial_search/README.md

 server) from the nodes that match the search query.
 The result will be a simple hash with keys 'name'  and 'ip'.

+The `:cache` option allows you to retrieve cached search results if available.
+If an identical query was already issued during the current Chef run, its results will be immediately returned, thereby avoiding an unnecessary round-trip to the server.
+For example:

+   partial_search(:node, 'role:web', :cache => true,
+                  :keys => ... )

 Notes
 =====